mr-akashjain/Instagram-Automation-using-Python/README.md

 Note: A lot more can be done if you want.
 Thank you for visiting this repo and if you have any doubts you can raise an issue and I will try to resolve them.
 Please star my repo, if you like my work.

+I have deleted the instagram accounts I created for experimentation.
+This repo is only for sharing knowledge.
+Bots are not permitted on instagram as it affects real users.
+Please do not use this code for doing any unethical activity on instagram.

+Thank you open source community for sharing immense amount of knowledge everday on world wide web.